flipp-oss/deimos/README.md

 on a separate thread.
 This means if you have to roll back your transaction, it also rolls back your Kafka messages.

+This is also known as the [Transactional Outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).

 To enable this, first generate the migration to create the relevant tables:

     rails g deimos:db_backend